Is Postpartum Depression Common?

 - The "baby blues," which occur in most women in the days right after childbirth, are considered normal.
 A new mother has sudden mood swings, such as feeling very happy and then feeling very sad.
 She may cry for no reason and can feel impatient, irritable, restless, anxious, lonely, and sad.
 The baby blues may last only a few hours or as long as one to two weeks after delivery.
 The baby blues do not usually require treatment from a health care provider.
 Often, joining a support group of new moms or talking with other moms helps.

 Postpartum psychosis is a very serious mental illness that can affect new mothers.
 This illness can happen quickly, often within the first three months after childbirth.
 Women can lose touch with reality, having auditory hallucinations (hearing things that aren't actually happening, like a person talking) and delusions (strongly believing things that are clearly irrational).
 Visual hallucinations (seeing things that aren't there) are less common.
-Other symptoms include insomnia (not being able to sleep), feeling agitated (unsettled) and angry, and strange feelings and behaviors.
+Other symptoms include insomnia (not being able to sleep), feeling agitated and angry, pacing, restlessness, and strange feelings and behaviors.
 Women who have postpartum psychosis need treatment right away and almost always need medication.
 Sometimes women are put into the hospital because they are at risk for hurting themselves or someone else.